 Scotland interim boss Scott Johnson on Saturday's clash with England

-Scotland interim boss Scott Johnson refused to comment on the perceived 'arrogance' of the England team ahead of Saturday's Calcutta Cup at Twickenham.
+Scotland interim boss Scott Johnson refused to comment on English 'arrogance' ahead of the Calcutta Cup.

 Stuart Lancaster's side have been accused by ex-Scotland coach Jim Telfer of letting the autumn victory over New Zealand go to their heads - but Johnson is concerned with little bar upsetting the odds.